Looking for no-carve pumpkin ideas that will make your Halloween celebrations a little simpler this year?

 Allow the ends of the leaves that point away from the core to remain free to create a crown-like effect.
 ‘Pro tip: use leaves that are not brittle or dry as they will be easier to glue and will not break apart,’ adds Gordon.
 ‘These pumpkins could be made with so many different patterns – you could also add in wildflowers, grasses, and twigs.’

-The classic Jack O’Lantern, with its angered eyes and grizzling mouth, will always be a favorite among pumpkin carving ideas – but it’s also possible to achieve this ghoulish look without picking up a knife.
+The classic Jack O’Lantern, with its angered eyes and grizzling mouth, will always be a favorite design – but it’s also possible to achieve this ghoulish look without picking up a knife.
 Look online for vinyl sticker sheets that include black cut-out shapes of eyes and mouths – these can easily be applied to any pumpkin, even by little hands.
 Alternatively, get creative with a plain sticker sheet (in black, or any other color that takes your fancy) and have a go at drawing your own unique facial expressions or ghostly designs.
+We think it makes for the perfect Halloween window decor because it'll be visibly scary if uplit.

 Decoupage – the practice of layering thin pieces of paper or material onto a surface and using glue to secure them – is an excellent way to jazz up a pumpkin.
 In this example by Sylvie Mulcahey, owner of decor company Faerien (opens in new tab), images of fall leaves from a white paper napkin have been cut out and decoupaged onto a white pumpkin.